-- Something happened at our residency that involved my child.
-I'm not sure how much they saw or heard.
-It seems to be bothering them and sometimes they don't express their feelings to me.
+- Something happened at home that involved my child.
+I'm not sure how much they saw or heard, but it seems to be bothering my child a lot.
 Ever since, they've been acting up and doing things that are not like them.
-I don't usually talk about my personal business, but I'm not sure what to do.
+I don't usually talk about my business outside of my home, but I'm not sure what to do.
 I want to know if I should tell the teacher.
-What should I say or not say? - What can I do to help my child stay on track in school while all this is going on? - I want to help my child manage their behavior outside of and in school.
+What should I say or not say? - What can I do to help my child stay on track in school while all this is going on? - I want to help my child manage their behavior at home and in school.
 Can you help me make a plan?